The ApolloScape Open Dataset for Autonomous Driving and its Application: Acknowledgment

 \section{Acknowledgment}

 \fi This work is supported by Baidu Inc..
 We also thank the work of Xibin Song, Binbin Cao, Jin Fang, He Jiang, Yu Zhang, Xiang Gu, and Xiaofei Liu for their laborious efforts in organizing data, helping writing label tools, checking labelled results and manage the content of benchmark websites.
+We thank Alan L. Yuille, Hongdong Li and Andreas Geiger for benchmark suggestions.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Xinyu Huang} is currently a senior research scientist at Baidu Research and an associate professor at the North Carolina Central University.
 He obtained his Ph.D. degree from the University of Kentucky and B.S. degree from Huazhong University of Science and Technology.
 His research areas include computer vision, image processing, pattern recognition, and machine learning. \end{IEEEbiography}